Mass concentration in a nonlocal model of clonal selection: Proof of the convergence result

 \item[(ii)] $\mathcal L^1 (\Omega_a)>0$:

-If $\Omega_a$ is a set with positive measure, no singularites emerge due to the uniform boundedness of the total mass.
+If $\Omega_a$ is a set with positive measure, no singularities emerge due to the uniform boundedness of the total mass.
 In this case, the solution tends to zero outside $\Omega_a$ and to a positive $L^1$-function on $\Omega_a$.
-Following Corollary \ref{MassDistr}, we conclude that the exact shape of the limit solution depends on the initial distribution. \end{itemize} \end{proof} }
+Following Corollary \ref{MassDistr}, we conclude that the exact shape of the limit solution depends on the initial distribution. { \item[(iii)] If $\bar a = \max\limits_{x\in\overline\Omega} a(x) \leq \frac12$, then the solutions converge exponentially to zero, what is a consequence of equations \eqref{sys:reg}.
+We estimate